 One final thought: this experience is not limited to the first day of school.
 Any teacher, who is willing to be vulnerable, can do this at any point during the year.
 If you’re reading this after the start of your school year, figure out how you can work it in.
 Then prepare to be impressed by the young people under your care.

 Consider joining me in reading the amazing These Six Things: How to Focus Your Teaching on What Matters Most by Dave Stuart Jr!
-I have only read part way into chapter 2, and you can see that it is clearly having an impact on my teaching.
+At the time of this writing, I have only read part way into chapter 2, and you can see that it is clearly having an impact on my teaching.
 I can’t wait to uncover all the teaching treasures hidden in the pages of this book.

 How do you get to know your students?
 What activities can you recommend for greater student connection?

 Share this post with teachers who are looking for a lift in their classroom!